Privacy Policy

 7. Overseas Disclosure

-Bionovi does not routinely disclose your personal information to overseas recipients.
-However, third-party systems like Cliniko may use secure cloud servers based in Australia and/or international locations.
-These systems are required to comply with Australian privacy and data protection laws.
+Bionovi does not routinely otherwise disclose your personal information to overseas recipients.
+Third-party systems may use secure cloud servers based in Australia and/or international locations.

 If you have a concern or complaint about how your personal information has been handled, you may contact us using the contact us form.